SAP-samples/abap-platform-rap-workshops/managed_extensibility/exercises/ex2/README.md

 In this step we will generate a so called Service Consumption Model.
 This type of object takes an external interface description as its input.
 Currently *OData* and *SOAP* are supported.
-With the upcoming release 2011 it is planned to support Service Consumption Modells for RFC based communication  as well.
+With the upcoming release 2011 it is planned to support Service Consumption Models for RFC based communication  as well.
-Based on the information found in the $metadata file or the wsdl file appropriate repository objects are generated (OData Client proxy or SOAP proxy objects).
+Based on the information found in the *$metadata* file or the *wsdl* file appropriate repository objects are generated (OData Client proxy or SOAP proxy objects).
 Using these objects you will be able to write ABAP code that lets you consume remote OData or SOAP services.

 We start by creating a service consumption model for an OData service that provides demo product data.
 This service resides on the public SAP Gateway System ES5 and does not require any authentication